vaishnaviyerdoni/Inventory_Management_System/README.md

 ```bash
   jar -cvf InventorySystem.war -C WebContent/ .
 ```
-6. Go to following link to register and you'll be redirected to Login.
+6. Go to following link to register, and after successful registration you'll be redirected to Login Page.
 ```bash
   http://localhost:8080/InventorySystem/User/register.html
 ```
-7. You're ready to use the System!
+7. Once logged in you're ready to use the System!

 ## Usage